decidim-vocdoni/decidim-module-vocdoni/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/126b8ece66b8292802f3/maintainability)](https://codeclimate.com/github/decidim-vocdoni/decidim-module-vocdoni/maintainability)
 [![codecov](https://codecov.io/gh/decidim-vocdoni/decidim-module-vocdoni/branch/main/graph/badge.svg?token=LRT4MJBNVY)](https://codecov.io/gh/decidim-vocdoni/decidim-module-vocdoni)

-:warning: This module is under development and is not ready to be used in production.
+:warning: This module is a Beta stage, we recommend you to contact the authors before use it.
+This is specially relevant as voting using the blockchain has an economic cost.

 An elections component for Decidim's participatory spaces based on the [Vocdoni](https://vocdoni.app).